wanderdust/coin-cnn/readme.md

 ### Creating a shell script

 The shell script add_jpg_extension.sh simply adds the .jpg extension to all the images for every folder.
-The reason to create this script is that I forgot to add the extension when saving the images downloaded from the bing images api. :expressionless:
+The reason for creating this script is that I forgot to add the extension when saving the images downloaded from the bing images api. :expressionless:

+### The data

+The images are now ready to be processed and fed into a deep learning model.
+The only thing left is to separate our data into 3 folders for train, validation and test.
+Data available here: [Add link here (NOT_UPLOADED_YET)](https://github.com/wanderdust/coin-cnn)